-The most effective shared services organizations (SSOs) share certain characteristics.
-For a start, they think globally, expand rationally and locate services wisely.
+The most effective SSOs think globally, expand rationally and locate services wisely.

-There are many ways that SSOs can deliver and demonstrate value to their internal customers, and hundreds of things managers can do to improve the three main components of shared services — people, process and technology — but the most successful teams typically share five characteristics.
+Shared services organizations (SSOs) can deliver and demonstrate value to their internal customers in many ways, and managers can do hundreds of things to improve the three main components of shared services — people, process and technology — but the most successful teams typically share five characteristics.

 Think globally from the start